• Home

 • Mail

-The Best Places To Go Pumpkin Picking in the East of England 2021
+The Best Places To Go Pumpkin Picking In East Anglia In 2025

 The concept of pumpkin picking is relatively new to the UK.
 Pick Your Own farms themselves have been around since the 1960s but there definitely wasn’t any pumpkin picking near me when I was a kid growing up in Suffolk.